-If you’ve looked around at your options and picked out the test, the setting, and the date (stuff we talked about in Part 4) that seem like the best fit for your student and your family, you’re ready for the next step!
+If you’ve looked around at your options and picked out the test, the setting, and the date that seem like the best fit for your student and your family, you’re ready for the next step!
+(And if not, jump back to Part 4 to learn more.)

 So what kinds of things can you do that will help them feel confident on test day?